 - Business Plan: setting out the business objectives, customers, employees, governance, plans and projections.
 It should provide enough detail to show that the proposal has been carefully thought through and that the adequacy of financial and non-financial resources has been considered.
 It should also include details on the volume and value of transactions, number and type of clients, pricing and the main lines of income and expenses.

 - Structural organisation: a description of how your business is structured and organised.
 You must include a description of relevant outsourcing arrangements, if any.
 We may ask for a copy of the outsourcing contract.
+This should contain a corporate structure chart.

 - Systems and controls: provide details of the key IT systems you will use to run the business, including details of IT security policies and procedures.